Selenium Foods: 5 Foods Rich the Mineral

 4. Wild Sardines

-Sardines are one of the best seafoods to consume for a testosterone optimized diet.
+Sardines are one of the best seafood to consume for a testosterone optimized diet.

 They are filled with high-quality protein and several micronutrients.

 Just be sure when buying sardines that you’re not paying for farmed fish, which is fed with soy pellets and ridiculously high in heavy-metals (just like fish oils are).

 100 grams of wild sardines contain 52 mcg of selenium (94% RDA).